8 Signs that You’re Being Scammed by a Locksmith

 - Check ratings and reviews.
 You can find ratings of local locksmiths on Yelp, Google MyBusiness, and Angie’s List.

 - Know the signs of a scam and if you notice any, check them out before you hire them.

 - When the locksmith arrives, ask for an ID that has a name and address.
 If he is a member of ALOA, he will have a membership card.
-If you are in a state that requires locksmiths to be licensed, he should be able to produce one.
+If you are in a state that requires locksmiths to be licensed, he should be show you one before starting work.

-- When getting estimates, get it in writing on company letterhead.
-Make sure they include minimum fees, mileage charges, and other fees.
+- When requesting an estimate, get it in writing on company letterhead.
+Make sure it includes minimum fees, mileage charges, and other fees.

 - After you pay, make sure you get a receipt.

 - If the locksmith wants to drill your lock and replace it, say thanks but no thanks.
-A professional, experienced, legitimate locksmith can unlock nearly any lock.
+A professional locksmith can unlock nearly any lock.

 What to do if You’re the Victim of a Locksmith Scam

 If you’ve been scammed by a fake locksmith, don’t just take it – take action!
 Report to:

 - The Internet Crime Complaint Center (IC3) is a special office of the FBI that handles internet related fraud.